tumaer/SciML/_sources/lecture/introduction.md

 (Source: [Murphy](https://github.com/probml/pml-book))

-at the example of a response surface being fitted to a number of data points in 3 dimensions, where in this instance the $x$, and $y$ axes are a two-dimensional space, and the $z$-axis is the temperature in the two-dimensional space.
+Example of a response surface being fitted to a number of data points in 3 dimensions, where in this instance the x- and y-axes are a two-dimensional space, and the z-axis is the temperature in the two-dimensional space.

 #### Classification